 Styling classic pieces in a more modern way can bring new life to what you already have in your closet.
 A current styling tip that is difficult for some of us to embrace is the shorter outer garment over a longer base item.
-I have several cute short jackets, but if I wore them with an equally short top or one that is tucked in, it would show off the fact that I have a thick waist and a very flat behind.
-When I wear those short jackets over a longer top and slim fitting pants, it gives the appearance of a better figure than I have.
+I have several cute short jackets, but if I wore them with an equally short top or tucked in, it would show off the fact that I have a thick waist and a very flat behind.
+When I wear those short jackets over a longer top and slim-fitting pants, it gives the appearance of a better figure than I have.
 The 1/3 over 2/3 rule comes into play here.
-If I had left off the jacket, the hem of the green tank would have cut my body in half visually making me look shorter and wider.
+If I had left off the jacket, the green tank’s hem would have cut my body in half visually, making me look shorter and broader.
 Wearing a shorter jacket over a longer top also creates the illusion of a better waistline.

 1. Simple V-neck or scoop neck tops are best with my roundish face shape and ample bust.

-2. Define the waist or wear a top that stops between the waist and the hip to show the full length of the leg.
+2. Define the waist or wear a top that stops between the waist and the hip to show the leg’s full length.

-7. Shoes need to have a pointed toe, a low (not flat) heel and match the color of my skin in warm weather or my pants and socks in winter.
+7. Shoes need to have a pointed toe, a low (not flat) heel, and match my skin color in warm weather or my pants and socks in winter.

 9. Your best colors are black, white, gray, blue, red, or any vibrant clear color with no yellow or gold mixed in.
 Muted colors or prints wash you out.

-10. Jackets need to have sleeves which can be pushed up and should be nipped in at the waist or belted.
+10. Jackets need to have sleeves that can be pushed up and should be nipped in at the waist or belted.

-Part of my exasperation with shopping has always been the difficulty in finding sources for classic, simple, affordable clothing and accessories.
+My exasperation with shopping has always been the difficulty in finding sources for classic, simple, affordable clothing and accessories.
 For example, after visiting countless online shops and more than twenty bricks and mortar stores just looking for a silk scarf one summer, I thought, “There has to be an easier way!”.
-I found lots of scarves in $400 to $1,200 range, but those prices certainly won’t fit into my budget.
-There were more than a few three-season pants and tops that were hundreds of dollars, but those items were rarely in classic, simple styles that weren’t memorable.
+I found lots of scarves in the $400 to $1,200 range, but those prices certainly won’t fit into my budget.
+More than a few three-season pants and tops were hundreds of dollars, but those items were rarely in classic, simple styles that weren’t memorable.